kabarton62/NetworkingLabs/router_basic/lab1_practice/Lab_Instructions.md

 Now that interface eth1 on r1 is configured, hosts h1 and h2 should be able to communicate with that interface.
 Traffic to any destination outside of the local network for h1 and h2 (192.168.1.0/24) should be forwarded to the default gateway.
 Ping will demonstrate the default gateway is up and traceroute will demonstrate that traffic to external networks is forwarded from the host to the default gateway.
 These tests are demonstrated below.
 Pings to the default gateway are successful and traceroute to an external destination uses 192.168.1.1 as the first hop.
 Not surprisingly, subsequent hops do not respond.

-Router r1 currently only has one interface configured and no routes configured or learned.
-As a result, r1 simply drops the all packets to 8.8.8.8.
-The packets are reaching r1, but are immediately dropped by r1.
 ```
 bash-5.1# ping 192.168.1.1
 PING 192.168.1.1 (192.168.1.1) 56(84) bytes of data.